ltonetwork/anchor-verification/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+To serve the file on GitHub packages, run `npm run package`.
+It will update the `docs/` directory.

 ## Running unit tests